werbasinnotec/eventstore/Readme.md

 ```

-### Get the last Information by AggregateID
+### Get the actual Information by AggregateID

 ```
 const aggregateID = 'ABC';

-store.getLastAggregateInformation(aggregateID)
+store.getActualAggregateInformation(aggregateID)
 ```

 ### Get all Information by Aggregate name